-Dear Parent and Student:
+Dear MHS Students and Families:

 On behalf of the entire faculty, staff, and administration, I welcome you to a new year at the high school.
 Here you will find numerous opportunities for every student.
-Our vision is for Montgomery High School to maintain its status as one of the premier high schools in the State of New Jersey.
-We are committed to pursuing excellence while meeting every student's needs is the foundation upon which all futures will be built.
-Therefore, we urge our students to set high standards and goals, get involved, participate fully, and approach high school with the seriousness it deserves to prepare for an increasingly competitive and technological world.
+Our vision is for Montgomery High School to maintain its status as one of the premier high schools in the State of New Jersey while creating opportunities for each student to find their passion and voice, and experience a sense of belonging.
+We are committed to pursuing excellence while meeting every student's needs; it is this foundation upon which all futures will be built.
+We urge our students to set high standards and goals, get involved, participate fully, and approach high school with the seriousness it deserves to prepare for an increasingly competitive and technological world.

 This handbook is designed to provide you with the organizational system and the information you will need to know as you proceed through this school year.
 At Montgomery High School, we encourage all students to celebrate their uniqueness and expect that all students are accepting of each other's differences, including race, ethnicity, gender identity, and expression.
-Please pay special attention to the attendance policy, discipline guidelines, and dress code.
+Please pay special attention to the attendance policy, discipline guidelines, and academic integrity.
 We aim to ensure that you are offered a quality education within a safe, orderly, and academically challenging environment.